-We and the underwriters for the offering named below have entered into an underwriting agreement with respect to the common stock and warrants being offered.
-Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us the number of shares of our common stock and warrants set forth opposite its name below.
+We and the underwriters for the offering named below have entered into an underwriting agreement with respect to the Series B Preferred Stock and warrants being offered.
+Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us the number of shares of our Series B Preferred Stock and warrants set forth opposite its name below.
 Cowen and Company, LLC is the representative of the underwriters.

-Number of

-Shares and Equal
+Underwriter Number of Shares and Equal Number of Accompanying Warrants

-Number of

-Accompanying

-Underwriter Warrants

-Cowen and Company, LLC
+Cowen and Company, LLC 9,210

-JMP Securities LLC
+JMP Securities LLC 9,210

+Canaccord Genuity Inc. 2,303

+Needham & Company, LLC 2,303

-Total
+Total 23,026